Armadillos have horrible eyesight

 Two sided griddle

 Also look for extra handles and pouring spouts particularly on frying pans.
-It makes using them much easier to use, especially for women for whom heavy pans require two hands.
+It makes using them much easier to use, especially for those for whom heavy pans require two hands.
 Dutch ovens with extra handles and spouts are nice but not necessary.
 Conversely, do not by any pans with wooden handles.
 Such handles limit their use.
 You can’t put wooden handled pans in the oven, which is often done with cast iron.
 You also can’t use them over an open fire.
 The handles will burn off.
 You can use a pot holder on the handles or pick up inexpensive handle covers for the pans.

 Some pans sold through regional foundries have dimples on the outside.
 It’s a clue to their identity and does not affect their function.